hazratali/hazratali.github.io/_news/announcement_8.md

 related_posts: false
 ---

-**Lead co-chair**: I am chairing and organizing [pecial Session on Multimodal Generative AI in Healthcare](https://aiih.cc/mmgenaihealth/) at the International Conference on Artificial Intelligence in Healthcare (AIiH 2025), in Cambridge, UK.
+**Lead co-chair**: I am chairing and organizing [Special Session on Multimodal Generative AI in Healthcare](https://aiih.cc/mmgenaihealth/) at the International Conference on Artificial Intelligence in Healthcare (AIiH 2025), in Cambridge, UK.